ppy/osu-wiki/news/2026/2026-08-24-osumania-4k-world-cup-2026-qualifiers-recap.md

 series: world_cups
 ---

-The apex of all osu!mania 4K competitions begins once more!
-After a decade of witnessing the most grueling bouts between the best of the best players across the globe, who knows what surprises are yet to come?
+The apex of all osu!mania 4K competitions begins once again!
+After a decade of witnessing the most grueling bouts between the best of the best players across the globe, who knows what surprises are still yet to come?

 ![](/wiki/Tournaments/MWC/2026_4K/img/mwc4k2026-banner.jpg)